 Washington surrounded himself on the battlefield and in government with the most competent leaders of his time.
 He was renowned for his unique ability to judge talent.
 His appointments included Alexander Hamilton as Secretary of the Treasury, Thomas Jefferson as Secretary of State, Henry Knox as Secretary of War, and James Madison as an advisor.

-Washington worked with Alexander Hamilton to reduce the debt amassed to pay for the American Revolution in order to keep the nation’s finances in order.
+Washington worked with Alexander Hamilton to reduce the debt amassed to pay for the American Revolution to keep the nation’s finances in order.
 He also developed peace treaties with Indian tribes.

 Trump’s current tax plan would balloon the national debt by an estimated $1.5 trillion.
 Rather than extend olive branches, Trump has used bombastic threats via Twitter to escalate feuds.
 He has refused to embrace climate change science or take steps to mitigate it, alienating allies throughout the world and further threatening the future of the American democracy.

 Trump is notoriously unethical, petty, pretentious, and vindictive.
-He defrauded customers at the deceptively named Trump University and through other business dealings that have been chronicled ad nauseam.
-Trump couldn’t let alone the DNA exonerated Central Park Five, the racist sham of a search for President Obama’s birthplace, or Gold Star parents who dared criticize him.
+He defrauded customers at the deceptively named Trump University and through other well-chronicled business dealings.
+Trump refused to let go of the DNA exonerated Central Park Five, the racist sham of a search for President Obama’s birthplace, or Gold Star parents who dared criticize him.
 He regularly debases the free press and pathologically lies so much that it’s hard to believe he’s lying.
 He said he has “one of the great memories of all-time” but catches a case of selective amnesia when asked about matters that threaten to expose his con game.

 Washington heroically led the Continental Army as its Commander during the American Revolution.
 He was a reluctant leader who shied from the limelight and a patriot who risked his life for his country.
 The stories of his bravery, endurance, and survival are legitimate and legendary.